-You can submit your review application form to the Freedom of Information (FOI) Commissioner by post or email.
+You can submit your review application form to the Information Commissioner by post or email.

 Please ensure that: